By Tim Lambert

 The first country to abolish corporal punishment in schools was Poland in 1783.
 Luxembourg followed in 1845.
 Other countries abolished it in the 20th century.

 Following a revolution in 1917 Russia banned corporal punishment in schools.
 The Netherlands abolished it in 1920.
 Italy banned it in 1928.
 Norway did so in 1936.
 Sweden ended corporal punishment in all schools in 1958.
-It was abolished in all schools in Denmark in 1967 and it was banned in Austria in 1975.
-In Ireland, all corporal punishment in schools was ended in 1982.
+It was abolished in all schools in Denmark in 1967 and banned in Austria in 1975.
+In Ireland, corporal punishment in schools was ended in 1982.
 Spain banned it in 1985.

 Corporal punishment was banned in schools in New Zealand in 1990.